 Christina Dodd’s illustrious writing career began with this book, CANDLE IN THE WINDOW,

 winner of the coveted Golden Heart and RITA Awards!

-Lady Saura of Roget lived a lonely life of servitude — her fortune controlled by her unscrupulous stepfather — until she was summoned to the castle of Sir William of Miraval.
+Lady Saura of Roget lived a lonely life of servitude—her fortune controlled by her unscrupulous stepfather—until she was summoned to the castle of Sir William of Miraval.
 The magnificent knight had once sworn to live or perish by the sword.
-But that was before his world was engulfed in agonizing darkness.
+Then his world was engulfed in darkness.

-They came together in a blaze of passion —the raven-hared maiden and the golden warrior who laid siege to her heart.
-Yet danger awaited them just beyond the castle walls.
-Saura and William soon found themselves fighting for their lives, even as they surrendered to an all-consuming love.
+They came together in a blaze of passion—the raven-hared maiden and the golden warrior who laid siege to her heart.
+Yet danger awaited them beyond the castle walls.
+Saura and William soon found themselves fighting for their lives…even as they surrendered to an all-consuming love.

 CANDLE IN THE WINDOW was the first book I ever published.
 More than that, at every autographing I hear, "My favorite book of all the books you’ve written is CANDLE IN THE WINDOW."
 Mind you, I have now published fifty novels, and I can get a little testy about being told my first book was my best, but CANDLE did win Romance Writers of America’s Golden Heart Award (when I was unpublished) and the RITA award (after it was published) and almost every award in the business.
 And I love the story myself.
 After all, that’s why I wrote it.